T-Lind/ptcr/README.md

 distance a robot travels, reducing its wear and improving its efficiency, minimizing the amount of time it takes to complete a certain task.

+This "cost" is implemented in a matrix, so that the transition from state to state in the model incurs a certain cost.
+This is then paired with an optimization algorithm that factors in the state-state optimization, such that the robot can minimize the cost it incurs while still satisfying the constraints of the problem.
+This could be described as a "navigation" cost.

 ## Example Usage
+In the example usage below, the state names must be specified as strings inside of a list, like seen below.
+The transition matrix then must be square of the size of the state names; the row is "from" and the column is "to".
+This represents probabilities in the model, so each row should sum up to 1.0.
+The cost matrix is also square, and represents the cost of transitioning from one state to another as described above.
+Note that the costs could be from any range, but should be consistent across the matrix.
+The initial distribution is the probability of starting in each state, and should sum up to 1.0.
+The state events are the events that can occur in each state, and should be specified as a list of lists of strings.
+The single initial states are the states that the robot can start in, and should be specified as a list of lists of lists, where the innermost list is the state and the outermost list is the initial state.
+The alphabet is the list of all possible events that can occur in the model.
 ```json
 {
   "state_names": ["I", "E", "B", "C", "D", "S"],